nikfrank/canijs/README.md

 - save files to S3, set up IAM to work public/private

-- incorporate a "versionaing" dynamo table for all S3 files
+- incorporate a "versioning" dynamo table for all S3 files

 --------------------------------------------------------------
 -generalized indexing policy, for ranged searches on any data